Diving in the Keys Post Irma

 One of the greatest challenges in the reef’s recovery here is the number of people who dive it.
 This is an extremely popular reef and the place a lot of new divers get their start.
 Buoyancy skills are something that come with time and practice so it will definitely impact the recovery process.
 Imagine trying to heal an injury while getting kicked all day.

 So how does it look out there?
-The best way to tell you is to show you – all of the photos in this post were taken over 4 dives last weekend with my GoPro.
+The best way to tell you is to show you – all of the photos & video in this post were taken over 4 dives last weekend with my GoPro.
 I’ll be back out there today to document more.
 The water was very green last weekend and visibility was down to maybe 20ft.
 I’m hoping that cleared up this week so I can see bigger areas at a time.

 The biggest changes I noticed last weekend: